 During the winter they could eat just about anything without giving it a second thought.

 But, if you want to know which plants are certain to cause the neighbors to believe that you have gone completely mad (something that is sure to happen when you run outside flapping your arms, screaming like a maniac) then, continue to read.

-1) Hostas – One of the few greenery plants for the shade that last through 3 full seasons and produces a bloom.
+Hostas – This is one of the few greenery plants for the shade that last through 3 full seasons and produces a bloom.
 However, the deer will make these into a nice snack.

-2) Knockout Roses – (and a few other rose cultivers as well).
+Knockout Roses – (and a few other rose cultivars as well).
 You would think that the thorns would be a nice deterrent, but you would be wrong.
 Mostly, they will chomp off the lovely blooms and leave you with a bald looking shrub.

-4) Arborvitae – They love these narrow leaves.
-In addition they like most other narrow leaved evergreens – think fir.
+Arborvitae – They love these narrow leaves.
+In addition, they like most other narrow-leaved evergreens – think fir.